Gradute

 The M.A.
 Phase

-During the first four semesters of graduate study students complete a minimum of eight courses, six of which must be graduate level (200-level).
+During the first three semesters of graduate study students complete a minimum of six courses, five of which must be graduate level (200-level).
 All M.A.-level coursework must be completed with at least a 3.5 GPA.
-In the fourth semester students take a written M.A. exam, based on a tailored list of representative works from the French and francophone traditions.
+In the third semester students take a written M.A. exam, based on a tailored list of representative works from the French and francophone traditions.
 Upon successful completion of coursework and the M.A. exam, candidates are awarded the M.A. and then considered for admission to the Ph.D. phase of the program.

 Please note that the French Department does not admit applicants whose ultimate goal is the M.A. degree.